On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 \begin{question} Is it possible to use of the polygonal models for bow-tie and pentagon representations to classify the mapping class group orbit closures of their conjugacy classes? \end{question}

-For instance, pentagon representations coming from a right-angled pentagon---those will play a central role in Section~\ref{sec:pentagon-representations}---have discrete image.
-Therefore, the mapping class group orbits of their conjugacy classes are discrete.
-Most of the other orbits, however, are dense by Theorem~\ref{thm:goldman-ergocicity-genus-2}.
+Note that some mapping class group orbits are discrete.
+For instance, conjugacy classes of representations with discrete image lie in discrete mapping class group orbits (see e.g.~\cite[Section~3.4]{finite-orbits}).
+Typical examples in our context include pentagon representations coming from a right-angled pentagon, see Examples~\ref{ex:pentagon-representation} and~\ref{ex:pentagon-representation-P5}.
+Bow-tie representations may have discrete image too, see Example~\ref{ex:discrete-bow-tie}.

-The last question is closely related to geometrization by branched hyperbolic structures and concerns the study of the \emph{isomonodromic fibers} of the holonomy map (Section~\ref{sec:holonomy}).
+The last question is closely related to geometrization by branched hyperbolic structures and concerns the study of the isomonodromic foliation given by the fibers of the holonomy map (Section~\ref{sec:holonomy}).
 As we already mentioned, Fuchsian representations are holonomies of a unique hyperbolic structure.
 This means that they encode enough geometric data to determine a unique geometric structure.
 Non-Fuchsian representations, on the other hand, do not encode enough geometric data to determine the structure uniquely---sometimes, they are not even geometrizable by branched hyperbolic structures (Example~\ref{ex:non-geometrizable-representations}).
-However, when they are geometrizable, they are holonomies of infinitely many branched hyperbolic structures which constitute its isomonodromic fiber.
-We have concretely described portions of those isomonodromic fibers for bow-tie representations (Theorem~\ref{thm:geometrization-bow-tie-intro}) and pentagon representations (Theorem~\ref{thm:geometrization-pentagon-intro}).
-Isomonodromic fibers are known to be locally connected, as infinitesimal deformations can be obtained through \textit{movements of branched points} (see \cite[Section 7]{tan} and \cite{CalDerFra14}) which are the geometric counterpart of \textit{Schiffer variations} \cite{NS}.
+However, when they are geometrizable, they are holonomies of infinitely many branched hyperbolic structures which constitute its isomonodromic leaf.
+We have concretely described portions of those isomonodromic leaves for bow-tie representations (Theorem~\ref{thm:geometrization-bow-tie-intro}) and pentagon representations (Theorem~\ref{thm:geometrization-pentagon-intro}).
+Isomonodromic leaves are known to be smooth and locally connected, as infinitesimal deformations can be obtained through \textit{movements of branched points} (see \cite[Section 7]{tan} and \cite[Appendix]{CalDerFra14}) which are the geometric counterpart of \textit{Schiffer variations} \cite{NS}.
 However, it is not known in general whether two branched hyperbolic structures with the same holonomy can be obtained from one another via branch point moves, and the following question naturally arises.

 \begin{question} If $\hol^{-1}([\rho])$ denotes the set of isotopy classes of branched hyperbolic structures on $S$ with holonomy $[\rho]$, then is $\hol^{-1}([\rho])$ connected?
-More generally, can one parametrize $\hol^{-1}([\rho])$ entirely using concrete geometric deformations? \end{question}
+More generally, can one parametrize $\hol^{-1}([\rho])$ globally using concrete geometric deformations? \end{question}